-Time spent by the various sessions waiting for SQL Server to obtain a buffer latch.
-This wait event type usually indicates results from a high amount of I/O operations on the host machine.
+Time spent by the various sessions waiting to latch a buffer that is not a physical I/O request.

 Latch Wait

 Time spent by the session being blocked by a latch, waiting for it to be released.

 Latches do not need to be locked for the duration of a transaction.
 They are low-overhead, short-term memory synchronization objects.
 They are used mostly to protect a row when queried for a connection.